-This is the fourth of five courses which follow the United States Department of Transportation Paramedic National Standard Curriculum.
-In this course, the students will be exposed to recognizing, assessing and managing patients with acute injuries, obstetrical, neonatal/pediatric emergencies and EMS operations.
+This is the fourth of five courses which follow the United States Department of Transportation (DOT) Paramedic National Standard Curriculum.
+In this course, students will learn to recognize, assess and manage patients with acute injufries, obstetrics and neonatal emergencies.
+This is the first of a two-term clinical/lab sequence.
+This course consists of Emergency Medical Service (EMS) on-site skill instruction, cadaver lab and competency verification that takes place at clinical sites and in the EMS Skills Lab.
 A course fee will apply.
 (Prerequisites: EMTP 235, Current EMT national certification and/or state licensure, AHA BLS Healthcare Provider level card required.

-EMTP 250 S,SU Emergency Medical Technician - Paramedic Capstone (0-6) 6 Credits This is the fifth of five courses which follow the United States Department of Transportation Paramedic National Standard Curriculum.
-In this course, the students will be exposed to intrahospital and out-of-hospital (OOH) clinical experiences.
-The purpose of clinical education is to provide students with opportunities to reinforce knowledge, skills, and abilities acquired in the classroom and laboratory settings.
-When provided with opportunities to practice with actual patients, students transition from a basic understanding to an advanced level of comprehensive data-gathering, application and analysis.
-NREMT and Psychomotor testing fees are the responsibility of the student.
-(Prerequisites: EMTP 240, AHA BLS Healthcare Provider level CPR certification)
+EMTP 250 S,SU Emergency Medical Technician - Paramedic Capstone

+This is the final course which follows the United States Department of Transportation (DOT) Paramedic National Standard Curriculum.
+This is the second of a two-term clinical/lab sequence.
+In addition to learning EMS Operations, this course consists of Emergency Medical Service (EMS) skill instruction, competency verification that takes place at intrahospital and out of hospital (OOH) clinical sites that provide students with opportunities to reinforce knowledge, skill sets and abilities acquired in the EMS Skills Lab and a capstone presentation.
+(Prerequisites: EMTP 240, Current EMT national certification and/or state licensure, AHA BLS Healthcare Provider level CPR certification)

-EMTP 275 F RN to Paramedic Bridge (6-3) 9 Credits
+EMTP 275 F,S RN to Paramedic Bridge (6-3) 9 Credits

 This course is designed to prepare registered nurses, in good standing, for the National Registry Paramedic (NRP) psychomotor and cognitive examinations.
 In this course the student will be exposed to the areas of healthcare and pre-hospital environment that differs from the RN scope of practice.
-The student will be exposed to the paramedic scope of practice, legal/ethical issues of emergency medical services, pre-hospital treatment and care of acutely ill and injured persons, EMS operations, and the clinical skills performed by a paramedic that are outside of a standard RN scope of practice.
-(Prerequisites: Current RN license with two or more years of Emergency/Critical Care, ICE, CVICU, CCU or equivalent, one year of emergency and one year of critical care experience OR one year of RN experience, ER/Critical Care with a current EMT license and one year of pre-hospital experience OR one year of RN experience with current CFRN, CCRN, CEN or CTRN certification and is actively working in emergency/critical care, must prove documented RN work experience in emergency/critical care of at least 1000 hours in the last 2 years, Current American Heart Association BLS and ACLS provider certifications, GPA of 2.5 on a 4.0 scale in all college coursework prior to entering program, EMT license, pre-hospital, critical care, or transport experience is preferred, and PALS, PHTLS, TNCC and ENPC certification(s) are preferred)
+The student will be exposed to the paramedic scope of practice, legal/ethical issues of emergency medical services, pre-hospital treatment and care of acutely ill and injured persons.
+EMS operations, and the clinical skills performed by a paramedic that are outside of a standard RN scope of practice.
+Current RN license with two or more years of Emergency/Critical Care, ICE, CVICU, CCU or equivalent, one year of emergency and one year of critical care experience OR one year of RN experience, ER/Critical Care with a current EMT license and one year of pre-hospital experience OR one year of RN experience with current CFRN, CCRN, CEN or CTRN certification and is actively working in emergency/critical care, must prove documented RN work experience in emergency/critical care of at least 1000 hours in the last 2 years, Current American Heart Association BLS and ACLS provider certifications, GPA of 2.5 on a 4.0 scale in all college coursework prior to entering program, EMT license, pre-hospital, critical care, or transport experience is preferred, and PALS, PHTLS, TNCC and ENPC certification(s) are preferred)